Recycling and Sustainability for Gardening Mottingham

 Our plan aligns with boroughs' kerbside separation systems — jars and glass, mixed paper and card, food waste and green garden materials — to maximise diversion from landfill.
 We have set a clear recycling percentage target for the community: 65% municipal and garden-waste recycling by 2030, with incremental milestones each year to track progress.
 This target covers both routine household recycling and materials diverted from gardening activities such as soil, turf, woody prunings and compostables.

-Borough kerbside recycling bins and garden waste sacks lined up for collection The local strategy for an eco-friendly waste disposal area revolves around three pillars: reduce, reuse and recycle.
+A man wearing a short-sleeved, blue and grey plaid shirt is kneeling in a well-maintained garden, tending to a bed of pink and white flowering plants.
+He is using yellow gardening gloves and holding a small trowel, carefully working among the flowers.
+The garden features rich, dark soil, bordered by a mix of lush green foliage, some potted plants, and flowering bushes, with a backdrop of taller plants and trees.
+The scene appears to be outdoors on a partly cloudy day, with natural light illuminating the vibrant colours of the flowers and greenery.
+The setting suggests a residential outdoor space suitable for gardening services, with an emphasis on planting, garden maintenance, and composting, which aligns with the themes of recycling and sustainability at Gardening Mottingham near SE9 postcode area.
+The local strategy for an eco-friendly waste disposal area revolves around three pillars: reduce, reuse and recycle.
 Reduce starts at source — smarter plant choices and mulching — while reuse includes swapping plants, tool-sharing and redirecting useful garden materials to local charities and community projects.
 Recycling of organic outputs is achieved through targeted composting, green waste collections and partnerships with nearby transfer stations that process woody green waste into mulch and recovered soil.

 Designing a sustainable rubbish gardening area